SANDU v Minister of Defence (1999)

-South African National Defence Union v Minister of Defence & Another, an important case in South African labour law, concerned the question of whether or not it was constitutional to prohibit members of the armed forces from participating in public protest action, and from joining trade unions.
+South African National Defence Union v Minister of Defence & Another, an important case from 1999 in South African labour law, concerned the question of whether or not it was constitutional to prohibit members of the armed forces from participating in public protest action, and from joining trade unions.

 High Court

 Justice Hartzenburg, in the Transvaal High Court, declared that a provision of the Defence Act prohibiting members of the Defence Force from becoming members of a trade union, and from engaging in any “protest action” as defined in the Act, was unconstitutional.
 To have any force and effect, however, the declaration of invalidity had to be confirmed by the Constitutional Court.

 Constitutional Court

 The Minister of Defence and the Chief of the Defence Force (the respondents in this matter), opposed confirmation of the order of invalidity only in respect of the prohibition on joining trade unions.
 The South African Defence Force Union (the applicant) accepted that strike action was inappropriate in the military context, but argued that this should not prevent members of the Defence Force from joining a trade union.